L’Enclos “The symbolic space”

 Exploring Perception

-L’Enclos is the evolving body of work of Martin Lenclos — an artist, designer, and philosophical observer exploring the boundary where a shift in perception reveals a different reality.
-It bridges media arts, experiential design, and quiet inquiry into consciousness, producing objects, images, and ideas that question how we see, and who we believe ourselves to be.
+L’Enclos is the evolving body of work of Martin Lenclos—a designer-artist and philosophical experimenter exploring how a shift in perception can change what a moment becomes.
+It bridges media arts, experiential design, and quiet inquiry into consciousness, producing objects, images, ideas, and methods that question how we see, and who we believe ourselves to be.

 Practices of Seeing

 These explorations emerge from a lifelong curiosity—not toward what things are, but how they are seen.
-Martin’s work moves across disciplines but always returns to a single thread: the practice of perceiving with less judgment, and more intimacy.
+Across artworks, design objects, perceptual methods, and lived experiments, Martin’s work returns to a single thread: the shaping of attention, interpretation, and what becomes possible when a first reading is no longer treated as final.

 The Unifying Creative Experiment

-This inquiry is personal.
-Martin’s practice is less about producing outcomes than noticing the mind’s habits, its fictions, its freedom.
-He designs not to express, but to perceive—and to invite others into that same spacious attention, where self dissolves and the Dreamer might be remembered.
+Martin’s practice is less about producing conclusions than about noticing the mind’s habits, its fictions, and its freedom.
+He designs not simply to express, but to perceive — and to invite others into that same experiment: to test whether a shift in perception changes what the world seems to be, and how one moves within it.

 Les Ateliers